 The aim of GANHRI’s advocacy work is to positively influence the substantive outcomes of international human rights mechanisms and processes by bringing the voices and experiences of NHRIs into global discussions.

 GANHRI’s participation in global events on human rights gives more visibility to NHRIs’ work.
-Now more than ever there is a great need to share experiences and good practices with states and other organisations in order to improve the human rights situation in the world.
+There is a great need to share experiences and good practices in order to improve the human rights situation in the world.

 Human Rights Council